UWPCE-PythonCert/ProgrammingInPython/source/exercises/list_lab.rst

 - Display the list (plain old ``print()`` is fine...).
 - Ask the user for another fruit and add it to the end of the list.
 - Display the list.
 - Ask the user for a number and display the number back to the user and the fruit corresponding to that number (on a 1-is-first basis).
-Remember that Python uses zero-based indexing, so you will need to correct.
+Remember that Python uses zero-based indexing, so you will need to correct for that.
 - Add another fruit to the beginning of the list using "+" and display the list.
 - Add another fruit to the beginning of the list using ``insert()`` and display the list.